hainayanda/Pharos/README.md

 }
 ```

-Use this retain capability wisely, since if you're not aware how the ARC work it can introduced retain cycle.
+Use this retain capability wisely, since if you're not aware of how the ARC work it can introduce retain cycle.

 ## UIControl

-You can observe event in `UIControl` as long as in iOS by call `observeEventChange`, or by using `whenDidTriggered(by:)` if you want to observe specific event or for more specific `whenDidTapped` for touchUpInside event:
+You can observe an event in `UIControl` as long as in iOS by calling `observeEventChange`, or by using `whenDidTriggered(by:)` if you want to observe a specific event or for more specific `whenDidTapped` for touchUpInside event:

 ```swift
 myButton.observeEventChange { changes in